30-Minute Beef and Garlic Butter Pasta Delight

 Adding Vegetables or Other Proteins

 Feel free to mix in your favorite veggies.
 Spinach, bell peppers, or cherry tomatoes work well.
 Just add them to the skillet after browning the beef.
 They will cook quickly and add great flavor.
 If you want more protein, try adding cooked chicken or shrimp.
 This adds variety and makes the dish even more filling.
-Enjoy these variations for a unique twist on the full recipe!

 Storage Info